bonartm/live-dashboard-challenge/README.md

       bash Miniconda3-latest-Linux-x86_64.sh
       ```
       Follow the prompts on the installer screens.
 If you are unsure about any setting, accept the defaults.
 You can change them later.

+4. Type in `~/miniconda3/bin/conda init` to initialize conda.

-4. Restart the terminal and connect to the server again.
+5. Restart the terminal and connect to the server again.
-5. Check if the installation was successful by typing in `which python`.
+6. Check if the installation was successful by typing in `which python`.
 This should show you the path `/home/ubuntu/miniconda3/bin/python`
-6. Using `pip`, install the required packages `beautifulsoup4`, `pandas`, `sqlalchemy` and `requests`
+7. Using `pip`, install the required packages `beautifulsoup4`, `pandas`, `sqlalchemy` and `requests`

 ### Task 4: Copy the script to the server and test it